CallumCarmicheal/GalacticFrontier/README.md

 A work-in-progress SolarSystem simulation based in JAVA.
 + MineCraft main menu OGL hook.

+#Test Build
+To get a test build goto the "Build" folder and select a version.
+(Should work for Windows, Linux, Mac)

 #Compiling from source
 1. Download Git REPO
 2. Open Eclipse